MicrochipTech/fpga-hls-examples/Training1/readme.md

 <p align="center"><img src=".//media/image30.png" /></p></br>

 5. In the next step, check off “Copy projects into workspace” and then select “Select root directory” and then click Browse...

-In the popup window browse to the Training1 directory (after you extracted the zip file from github) and click OK.
+    In the popup window browse to the Training1 directory and click OK.

 <p align="center"><img src=".//media/image31.png" /></p></br>